Keith Douglas: Early life

 Douglas was born in Tunbridge Wells, Kent, the son of Capt.
 Keith Sholto Douglas, MC (retired) and Marie Josephine Castellain.
 His mother became unwell and collapsed in 1924 of encephalitis lethargica, never to fully recover.
 By 1926, the chicken farm business set up by his father had failed.
 Douglas was sent to Edgeborough School, a preparatory school in Guildford, the same year.
 The family became increasingly poor, and his father had to leave home in early 1928 to seek better employment in Wales.
 The persistent ill-health of Marie led to the collapse of the marriage of his parents by the end of that year, and his father remarried in 1930.
 Douglas was deeply hurt by his father not communicating with him after 1928, and when Capt.
-Douglas did write at last in 1938, Keith did not agree to meet him.
+Keith did write at last in 1938, Douglas did not agree to meet him.
 In one of his letters written in 1940 Douglas looked back on his childhood: "I lived alone during the most fluid and formative years of my life, and during that time I lived on my imagination, which was so powerful as to persuade me that the things I imagined would come true."